We live in a world that is dominated by technology and information.

 Again, these jobs probably can’t replace your full time income in most scenarios, but they are still a great option.
 If you pair this sort of work with various gig economy jobs, you can definitely pull in some significant income.

-Like anything you spend your time on, there’s a mixture of pros and cons for this side hustle
+Like anything you spend your time on, there’s a mixture of pros and cons for search engine evaluation work.

 - Gain valuable experience – QA work is always in high demand, and efforts to improve AI and algorithm accuracy aren’t going anywhere.

 - Decent pay – $14/hour seems to be the rough average.